eval/venster/README.md

 I started experimenting with having a Links-section in READMEs to quickly jump to places while developing: e.g. the project on GitHub, the issue list, the notifications, anything assigned to me but also any link to staging/production front- and backends.
 A quick experiment with an awk-script, [glow](https://github.com/charmbracelet/glow) as a pager and iTerm, which makes urls easily clickable, showed it was indeed something useful that removed friction.
-The current version allows for placeholders, i.e. making links more contextualized as they can contain the current branch and one's git(hub|lab) handle which makes it more suitable to use with a team.
+The current version allows for placeholders, i.e. making links more contextualized as they can contain the current branch, env-vars and one's git(hub|lab) handle which makes it more suitable to use with a team.

 ## Install